 Read about which one to select from .NET Core and .NET Framework.

-Compared to other frameworks or programming languages, ASP.NET Core makes microservices development remarkably easy, and it complements each other with almost similar methodologies in architectures.
+Compared to other frameworks or programming languages, ASP.NET Core makes microservices development remarkably easy, and it complements each other with almost similar methodologies in architecture.

 The microservices draw their strength from the fact that they do not need to be tied to a specific platform or language.
 ASP.NET Core can now run on any platform: Mac, Linux, or Windows, unlike the classic version.